unboundsecurity/casp-express-deploy/docker/README.md

 1. Start Docker on your device.

    You can check if Docker is running with the command `docker info`.
 If it returns an error, then it is not running.
 Otherwise, it returns status information about the Docker installation.
-1. Open a terminal and navigate to the `docker` folder.
 1. Run this command to log into Docker:
     ```bash
 	docker login